PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 18:58:04
+Last updated: 2024-04-02 18:58:38
-Random Quote: Gratitude is the fairest blossom which springs from the soul. - Henry K. Beecher
+Random Quote: In the end we retain from our studies only that which we practically apply. - Johann Wolfgang von Goethe